sarveshvarans/Automated-plant-watering-system/README.md

-# AUTOMATED PLANT WATERING SYSTEM
+# Automated plant watering system
-The IoT model in used for monitoring the plants on time basis and watering / irrigating it if needed.
+The project is built of an IoT model which monitoring the plants on time basis and irrigate them if needed.